|Summary||Learn how to build and deploy a Flutter application on Ubuntu Core by leveraging Ubuntu Frame|

 Here is the snapcraft.yaml where all the mentioned issues are addressed.

-Re-create your snap after these modifications and now we are ready to test it on Ubuntu Core.
+Re-create your snap after these modifications, and it will be ready for testing on Ubuntu Core.

 Running Your Flutter Application Snap on Ubuntu Core